IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - IUA specifies additional authorization context claims such as BPPC consents and a user's organizational context.
 - IUA provides explicit compatibility with IHE XUA.

 That said, it is recognized that SMART-on-FHIR is evolving and adoption rates are increasing.
-Therefore, as indicated in Issue 13 below, community feedback is welcomed on the harmonization of IUA and SMART.
+Therefore, as indicated in Issue 13 below, IHE ITI welcomes community feedback on the harmonization of IUA and SMART.

 # Open Issues and Questions